-The decision to go to college can be on of the best choices a teenager makes.
-In the four years ahead of them, they'll make new friends, learn exciting new things, and reach graduation as an entirely different person than they were when they entered.
+The decision to go to college can be one of the best choices a teenager makes.
+In the four years ahead of them, they'll make new friends, learn exciting things, and reach graduation as an entirely different person than they were when they entered.

-Economics majors look at the way things are produced and how they are sold around the world.
+College students who study economics look at the way things are produced and how they are sold around the world.
 They also look at the way distribution works, how supply and demand play into one another, and the ways various companies and even countries price and produce the products they sell.

 8. Human Resources

 A college degree in human resources can pay off extremely well.
 Companies will pay human resource agents a lot of money to help them bring in the best candidate for open positions.

 Salary reports show that majoring in human resources can earn someone around $80,000 a year.
 This is a hefty payscale for a simple job description, which includes reading resumes, interviewing potential candidates, training new employees, and maintaining a happy, healthy, and productive office environment.